ManageIQ/manageiq.org/source/blog/2014-09-26-from-russia-with-tenderlove-manageiq-podcast.html.md

 <iframe width="640" height="360" src="//www.youtube.com/embed/rGvd2J1GDKQ" frameborder="0" allowfullscreen></iframe>

-You can see and lots of other smart people at the upcoming [ManageIQ Design Summit](http://miqdevsummit14.eventbrite.com/) on October 7 & 8 in Mahwah, New Jersey.
+You can see Aaron and lots of other smart people at the upcoming [ManageIQ Design Summit](http://miqdevsummit14.eventbrite.com/) on October 7 & 8 in Mahwah, New Jersey.